 - Scope: Where can a declared entity be seen?
 This is a static trait. - Activation: When can I access an entity?
 This is a dynamic trait.
 Some entities can be accessed as soon as we enter their scopes.
 For others, we have to wait until execution reaches their declarations.

-Table 13.1 summarizes how various declarations handle these aspects. import is described
+The following table summarizes how various declarations handle these aspects: